Professor Lisa Saville Young

 Phone: +27(0)46 603 8047

 I qualified as a Clinical Psychologist in 2001 after completing my training at the University of Natal (Pietermaritzburg).
 I was awarded the Flanagan Scholarship which enabled me to continue my studies abroad where I obtained an MPhil in Social and Developmental Psychology from Cambridge University and a PhD from the University of London, Birkbeck College.
 I worked as a lecturer at Birkbeck College and Anglia Ruskin University in the UK before taking up the position of a Postdoctoral Research Fellow in the Rhodes Psychology Department in 2008.
 I am currently an Associate Professor and my theoretical interests include psychoanalytic theory and contemporary attachment theory and their application to a range of issues including qualitative research, early intervention programmes and broader social issues.
 I have expertise in qualitative research methodology and my research interests include family relationships – in particular all aspects of sibling relationships and parent-infant relationships – and I have recently begun doing work in the area of childhood disability.
 I have a small private practice and work psychoanalytically, with a growing interest in working with parents and infants.
-I am the Programme Coordinator of the Professional Training in Clinical Psychology.
+I am the Chair of the Research Proposal and Ethics Review Committee in the Psychology Department.

 Theoretical interests include psychoanalytic theory and contemporary attachment theory, and their application to contemporary social issues.